degun/great/pages/chimney.md

 ### Our Services

 Chimneys are complex structures that need professionals who can build and install it properly.
 Furthermore, it can be damaged over time through wear and tear.
 Without proper maintenance, serious problems can arise.
-We at First Rate Roofing and Chimneys offer repairs for all parts of your chimney and more.
+We at The Great Construction Company offer repairs for all parts of your chimney and more.
 Here are our chimney services.

 **Construction and Installation**